Kingussie Camanachd

 Kingussie Camanachd is a shinty team from Kingussie, Scotland.
 According to the 2005 Guinness Book of Records, it is the world sport's most successful sporting team of all time, winning 20 consecutive leagues and going four years unbeaten at one stage in the early 1990s.
-The club is the current holder of the Camanachd Cup, the MacAulay Cup, Mowi Premiership, and the MacTavish Cup.

 History

 The club was founded in 1893.
 It won the first-ever Camanachd Cup in 1896, and the club has won the cup more times than any other team, apart from Newtonmore.
 However, despite early success in the competition for much of the twentieth century the club struggled to win the trophy, with a victory in 1961 the club's first in forty years.

 Kingussie hold a rivalry with neighbours Newtonmore, with the two teams having won the majority of Shinty's honours.
 Plans in 1927 would have seen the two sides merged, however these ideas were short lived, and the two sides have regularly battled out at the top level for honours since.

 The senior team once held a 63-game unbeaten record, and the junior team achieved 100 games unbeaten in the early 90s.
 That unprecedented domination of the sport led to them becoming the world's most successful sporting team.

 In 1991, the club was forced to play one season at Dunbarry, as the Dell was under repair.

 Between 1996 and 2004, they only lost two games at the Dell.
 Both of these were against Newtonmore.
 Lochcarron became the first team to bring this run to an end when they beat them 7–4.
 This was all the more surprising as Kingussie had thrashed them 10–3 a few weeks previously.

 In defeating Fort William in the 2003 Camanachd Cup final, Ronald Ross drove home the point about the club's total dominance of the sport, "Is there a team out there that can beat us?
 Well, I don't think so.
 We did not play all that well, but we destroyed them."